vanderbilt-redcap/all-fhir/fhir_snapshot_prd.md

 ## 1. Overview

 **Purpose:**
-This REDCap External Module enables users to fetch FHIR resources from a configured FHIR system using the existing CDIS tools in REDCap.
-The module retrieves and stores JSON payloads for specific MRNs in structured directories without altering REDCap project data.
+This REDCap External Module enables users to fetch FHIR resources from configured FHIR systems using existing CDIS tools in REDCap.
+The module retrieves and stores JSON payloads for specific MRNs, then provides on-demand streaming downloads without requiring server-side archive storage.

 **Background/Context:**
-While REDCap’s CDIS tools allow for real-time FHIR integration by storing data directly into REDCap project instruments, this module takes a different approach.
-Instead of populating project fields, it stores the raw FHIR payloads in structured directories and enables users to download them.
-This makes it particularly useful for research workflows or audits that require archived, unaltered FHIR data.
+While REDCap's CDIS tools allow for real-time FHIR integration by storing data directly into REDCap project instruments, this External Module takes a different approach.
+Instead of populating project fields, it stores raw FHIR payloads using REDCap's repeated forms and file storage, then provides on-demand streaming downloads of ZIP archives.
+This makes it particularly useful for research workflows or audits that require unaltered FHIR data without server storage overhead.

 **Stakeholders:**
 - REDCap Administrators